 - Summer classes at USC including major/minor and GE courses.

-- Progressive Degree Program courses for approved for degree completion.
+- Progressive Degree Program courses if approved for degree completion.

 - For more examples of acceptable coursework, click here.